DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 ### Overview <a name="overview"> </a>
 Ethereum smart contracts cannot access off-chain data.
 If your smart contract relies on off-chain (e.g. internet) data to evaluate or execute a function, you either have to manually feed the data to your contract, incentivize users to do it, or rely on a centralized party to provide the data (Oraclize.it is generally the standard).

-<b>Proof of Work Oracle (PoWO)</b> is a decentralized oracle.
+the <b>Proof of Work Oracle (PoWO)</b> is a decentralized oracle.
 It provides a decentralized alternative for contracts to interact with and obtain data from off-chain.

 The PoWO implements a mineable proof-of-work (PoW) where miners, along with the PoW solution also provide an off-chain data point.
-The first five miners to provide the PoW and off-chain data point are rewarded: the miner with the median value is given the highest reward since that is what is used as the 'offical' value and the four miners get a lower reward that decreases the further they are from the median.
+The first five miners to provide the PoW and off-chain data point are rewarded: the miner with the median value is given the highest reward since that will become the 'official' value and the other four miners get a lower reward that decreases the further they are from the median.
 Once validated and processed the value is available for on-chain contracts to use.

 We have implemented PoW because it is reliable, <b>now</b>.
-However, once Proof of Stake (PoS) is proven Daxia can decide to switch from PoW to Proof of Stake (PoS).
+However, once Proof of Stake (PoS) is proven, Daxia can decide to switch from PoW to Proof of Stake (PoS).

 <p align="center">
 <img src="./public/Powo.png" width="500" height="300" alt = "How it works">